W-Floyd/solus-deepin/README.md

 ### Updates

+*2018-05-13.2* - As I suspected, there are a ton more updates that are rolling out, so I'm going to let the church settle before I touch this (I don't want to break my own desktop, after all).
+Overall, I'm way more impressed with how quickly updates are done with Deepin compared to Gnome...

+***

 *2018-05-13.1* - A slew of updates are out there, but...
 Don't have the time to do the upgrades on my slow internet right now.
 Maybe later.
 I have them ready to build though.